villares/arc_tangents_and_bezier_studies/README.md

 ### Filleted polygons and shapes around circles

-These were perhaps the bigest motivation for this studies.
+Perhaps the bigest motivation for staring the studies in this repository, next we have some functions that povide continous poly-based shapes with tangent arcs.

 - Rounding polygons "in", filleted polygons `arc_filleted_poly`, takes a sequence of points and radii and uses the `arc_corner`function to draw.
 Notice it may need to make a radius smaller to fit sometimes.
 A recently added `radius` keyword can be supplied instead of the radius values list.